On the Masses, Age, and Architecture of the VHS J1256-1257AB b System: Orbital architecture Origins

 We have astrometrically determined the three-dimensional orbits of both the inner host binary (A--B) and the outer companion about its barycenter (AB--b).
 This allows us to constrain the orbital architecture of the system and thus, potentially, shed light on its origin.
 One crucial measurement that our orbit determinations enables is the true mutual inclination of the A--B and AB--b orbital planes,

-Propagating all measurement uncertainties from {\sc orvara} and {\sc lofti} analyses, we find $i_{\rm AB-b} = 116\pm16$\degree.
-This reveals that the angular momentum vectors of the two orbital planes are misaligned (7$\sigma$) and also possibly pointing in opposite directions (1.6$\sigma$).
+For more detail on how to derive this mutual inclination angle, we point the reader to \citet{2011ApJ...743...61S}.
+Propagating all measurement uncertainties from {\sc orvara} and {\sc lofti} analyses, we find $i_{\rm AB-b} = 115\pm14$\degree.
+This reveals that the angular momentum vectors of the two orbital planes are misaligned (8$\sigma$) and also possibly pointing in opposite directions (1.8$\sigma$).

 \vhs~AB's orbit is highly eccentric, and one possible explanation for this is that it has been pumped up by Kozai-Lidov cycles \citep{1962AJ.....67..591K,1962P&SS....9..719L}.
 The observed mutual inclination is consistent with the range of critical inclinations for this mechanism to operate, $39.2\degree < i_{\rm AB-b} < 140.8\degree$.
-The masses, eccentricities, and orbital periods also imply Kozai-Lidov oscillation periods less than the age of the system, $\log(\tau_{\rm KL}/{\rm Myr}) = 1.6^{+0.4}_{-0.5}$\,dex (Eq.~1; \citealp{2007ApJ...669.1298F}).
+The masses, eccentricities, and orbital periods also imply Kozai-Lidov oscillation periods less than the age of the system, $\log(\tau_{\rm KL}/{\rm Myr}) = 1.7^{+0.4}_{-0.5}$\,dex (Eq.~1; \citealp{2007ApJ...669.1298F}).
 Under the conservative assumption that \vhs~AB's initial eccentricity was zero, its maximum eccentricity attainable from Kozai-Lidov cycles is $[1-(5/3)\cos^2{i_{\rm AB-b, initial}}]^{-1/2}$ \citep{2007ApJ...669.1298F}.
 To achieve the observed $e_{\rm AB} = 0.883$ would thus have required an initial misalignment of $>$68.7\degree or $<$111.3\degree, the latter of which is in excellent agreement with our measured mutual inclination.

 Whatever might have caused an initial misalignment between the two orbital planes may also be responsible for the unusual configuration of this system.
 The companion mass ratio relative to the inner binary is quite low ($M_{\rm b}/M_{\rm AB} = 0.08$--0.10), especially for a multiple system with total mass $<$0.2\,\Msun\ \citep[e.g.,][]{2007prpl.conf..427B}.
 At higher masses, the formation of such systems has been suggested to be due to the disintegration of high-order multiples at young ages \citep[e.g.,][]{2009MNRAS.392..413S,2015AJ....149..145R}, although such systems should be quite rare \citep[e.g.,][]{2012MNRAS.419.3115B}.